Zoje-stack/FTP-vs-SFTP-Security-Analysis/README.md

 - **Wireshark** – Network packet capture and analysis
 - **Linux** – For setting up test environments
 - **SFTP / FTP protocols** – Understanding secure vs insecure file transfers
-- **SSH** – Underlying encryption for SFTP
+- **SSH** – Encryption mechanism used by SFTP

 ## Key Learnings
-- FTP sends credentials and files in plaintext, making it vulnerable to interception
+- FTP transmits usernames and passwords in plaintext, making them vulnerable to interception
-- SFTP uses SSH encryption, ensuring confidentiality and integrity of transmitted data
-- Real-world implication: Organizations should prefer SFTP over FTP for secure file transfers
+- FTP file transfers can be exposed if the data channel is captured
-- Hands-on experience with network traffic capture and analysis
+- SFTP encrypts both authentication and data using an SSH tunnel
+- Encrypted protocols significantly reduce the risk of credential theft and data leakage
+- Secure protocols like SFTP are preferred in real-world environments

-## How to Reproduce
+## Methodology
-1. Set up a test environment with FTP and SFTP servers
+1. Configure FTP and SFTP services on a Linux system
-2. Use Wireshark to capture packets while transferring files
-3. Observe the difference:
+2. Start packet capture in Wireshark
+3. Perform file transfers using FTP and SFTP clients
+4. Analyze captured packets:
-   - FTP packets show plaintext usernames and passwords
+   - FTP control traffic reveals plaintext credentials
-   - SFTP packets are encrypted and unreadable
+   - SFTP traffic appears encrypted and unreadable
-4. Document findings and generate screenshots for reports
+5. Capture screenshots and document observations

 ## 📝 Summary of Findings